WikiLeaks Party: Voting issues

+Foreign connections

-Syria visit
+Syria visits

-In December 2013, a delegation from the party, including its chairman John Shipton, visited Syria and met with President Bashar al-Assad with the goals of demonstrating "solidarity with the Syrian people and their nation" and improving the party's understanding of the country's civil war.
-In a statement issued shortly before the visit, the WikiLeaks Party stated that it opposed outside intervention in the war, supported a negotiated peace process and described reports of the Ghouta chemical attack by forces loyal to al-Assad in August 2013 as being "unsubstantiated" and comparable to the concerns which were raised over the Iraqi weapons of mass destruction program prior to the Iraq War.
-The meeting with President al-Assad was attended by National Council members John Shipton, Gail Malone and by former National Council member Jamal Daoud.
+In December 2013, a delegation from the party, including its chairman John Shipton, visited Syria and met with President Bashar al-Assad and other officials with the goals of demonstrating "solidarity with the Syrian people and their nation" and improving the party's understanding of the country's civil war.
+The trip was heavily criticised by both sides of Australian politics and considered a "propaganda coup" for the Syrian regime.
+In a statement issued shortly before the visit, the WikiLeaks Party stated that it opposed outside intervention in the war, supported a negotiated peace process and described reports of the Ghouta chemical attack by forces loyal to al-Assad in August 2013 as being "unsubstantiated" and comparable to the concerns over the Iraqi weapons of mass destruction program prior to the Iraq War.

+The meeting with President al-Assad was attended by National Council members John Shipton and Gail Malone and by academic Tim Anderson.
+Former National Council member Jamal Daoud (who had resigned from the Greens over differences) was their translator.
+Daoud was a well-known opponent of the anti-Assad insurgency and expressed support for Assad on Twitter and on his blog.
+The delegation also met with Prime Minister Wael al-Halqi, Deputy Foreign Minister Faisal Miqdad, Higher Education Minister Malek Ali, the Speaker of the Syrian People's Assembly Jihad al-Laham and Information Minister Omran al-Zoubi.